-Internships are available in Washington, DC, Birmingham, AL, Little Rock, AR and Jackson, MS. We cannot pay for the relocation expenses of our interns.
+Internships are available in Washington, DC.
+We cannot pay for the relocation expenses of our interns.
 The DC office is very accessible by public transportation within the Washington, DC metro area, both by Metrorail (Red, Blue, Orange or Silver lines) and Metrobus.
 For more information on public transit in DC, visit http://www.wmata.com.

 Are your internships paid?

 Yes, our internships are paid.
 Interns will be paid a stipend in regular intervals.

 We do not offer housing for our interns.
 If you are hired, we can connect you with other HRC interns looking for housing.
 You can also view our Find Housing page for information on where to start your housing search.

 Will I be offered a job after my internship?

 Interns at the Human Rights Campaign are encouraged to apply for full-time jobs as they become available, and many of our staff members are former interns.
 Our internship program, however, does not in any way guarantee employment after the completion of an intern’s time.

 Interns in each department or program undertake different tasks, so each internship requires a different level of skills, demonstrated interests and prior experience.
 The internship description for each program area lists the specific qualifications for that position.
 In general, we look for demonstrated interest and enthusiasm in the role of policy and advocacy around LGBTQ issues; ability to work in a fast-paced, dynamic work environment; and experience with Microsoft Office applications (Word, Excel and Outlook).

 Do I need to be enrolled in a university to intern?

 We have tailored our internship program to undergraduate and graduate students, as well as recent graduates who have graduated within the last year.